 Discover Performance Issues

-Start with navigating to the Application Insights resource Music Store web app uses.
-Open Performance blade to see an overview of performance statistics.
+Start with navigating to the Application Insights resource Music Store that web app uses.
+Open the Performance blade to see an overview of performance statistics.

 You sorted the 95th percentile times to learn which calls have the slowest response times.
 You noticed that the ShoppingCart related requests could be really slow in the worst cases.
 ShoppingCart is where customers checkout and proceed with payment.
 You should make sure this important feature works responsively and reliably all the time.
 So you want to learn more about what happened.